 “Every assignment has emphasized how to apply what I’ve learned — so I haven’t just learned these concepts, I’ve been taught how to use them at work.”

-Managers at Hoboken-based Wiley — one of the largest publishers in the world and a market leader in academic publishing — were impressed with the work and enthusiasm of the students, which worked in four teams to develop websites hosting content on some educational themes around which Wiley does business, including healthcare, data science and cybersecurity.
+Managers at Hoboken-based Wiley — one of the largest publishers in the world and a market leader in academic publishing — were impressed with the work and enthusiasm of the students, who worked in four teams to develop websites hosting content on some educational themes around which Wiley does business, including healthcare, data science and cybersecurity.

 Aligned to Wiley's strategy